cosinekitty/sapphire/PGravy.md

-## Gravy
+## PGravy

 ![PGravy](images/pGravy.png)

 PGravy is a polyphonic state-variable filter as described in the following paper by Andrew Simper (Cytomic).
-See page 6 of that paper for the equations used in Gravy.
+See page 6 of that paper for the equations used in PGravy.

 > https://cytomic.com/files/dsp/SvfLinearTrapOptimised2.pdf